These changes have been incorporated into the guide below.

-If you have not already done so, register with RX Seaport ahead of the end of the transition period and familiarise yourself with the new process for exporting goods.
-When this information is submitted to RX Seaport, P&O Ferries will then automatically receive the relevant EU documents and reference numbers.
+If you have not already done so, register with RX Seaport and familiarise yourself with the process for exporting goods.
+When this information is submitted to RX Seaport, P&O Ferries will then automatically receive the relevant EU documents and reference numbers. .

 The UK Government is phasing in border controls following the end of the transition period on 31 December 2020.

 There are 2 possible Border Operating Models.
 If you are shipping Driver-Accompanied, or Transit Unaccompanied, you will need to use GVMS.
-If you are shipping Unaccompanied you will need to use Temporary Storage.
+If you are shipping Unaccompanied you can choose whether to use GVMS or Temporary Storage.

-Temporary Storage - For each shipment, you will need to create a UK import declaration with HMRC.
+For each shipment, you will need to create a UK import declaration with HMRC on the gov.uk website, here.
 You or your agent will be required to claim the goods on arrival in the UK.

 Units will not be permitted for loading onto the ship if required declarations have not been submitted in RX Seaport.
 Please also ensure that the driver has the necessary plant/animal health certificates if applicable.

-Drivers should then complete our standard check-in process and move to the loading lanes in preparation to board the vessel (accompanied) or take the trailer where instructed within the yard (unaccompanied) prior to loading.
+Drivers should complete our standard check-in process and then take the trailer where instructed within the yard prior to loading.